Calculator

 Calculate now

-Use this dividend calculator to estimate how much income your capital can generate today and how strongly the gap between payouts and reinvestment may grow over time.
+Estimate how much income your capital can generate today and how strongly the gap between payouts and reinvestment may grow over time.
 You see not only the current dividend, but also the potential portfolio value at the end of the period.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.